 The PutAway

 Nestled just off I-97, this location is open to members and non-members alike.
 Offering leagues, open play, clinics, and lessons, The Putaway has it all.
-Open 8:00 am to 10:00 pm, the facility holds seven fully fenced, tournament-grade courts along with three outdoor courts.
-Individual memberships are $50 a month, with family memberships (four people) costing $145 a month.
+Open 8 AM to 10 PM, the facility holds seven fully fenced, tournament-grade courts along with three outdoor courts.
 Teachers, law enforcement officers, and first responders are eligible for a 10% discount on membership dues.

 Peake Social

 One of Annapolis’ most popular adult sports leagues, Peake Social provides a charitable reason to hop on the pickleball court.
 With leagues during every season, the profit from each player’s registration fee will go to the winning team’s choice of charity for a donation!
-With novice to experienced leagues, the average cost per person ranges from $45 to $60 for the two to four-month leagues.
-Games take place at The Putaway in Millersville or Ball at the Mall in Annapolis.
+Currently, they have a summer and fall league for pickleball in Anne Arundel, but stay tuned for more options soon.

 Life Time Fitness Annapolis

-PickleRage – Open seven days a week from 8:00 am to 10:00 pm, this Glen Burnie facility offers multiple courts for classes and leagues.
-Membership fees run anywhere from $59 to $129 for an individual and $109 to $309 for a family.
-Memberships do not include fees for leagues but do give a discount.
+Open seven days a week from 8 AM to 10 PM, this Glen Burnie facility offers multiple courts for classes and leagues.
 Members can reserve courts up to 14 days in advance.
+They have joint-friendly CushionX courts.
+You can also enjoy their lounge for a post-game recap.

 Pip Moyer Recreation Center